Testato/TeraTerm/installer/trunk/release/LogMeTT_README.txt

 LogMeTT is freeware application distributed without the source code.

-More details can be found in LogMeTT.hlp file.
+More details can be found in LogMeTT.chm file.

 Please visit LogMeTT support forum for more information: